 To show that a ladder $L$ does not have the edge-Erd\H{o}s-P\'{o}sa property, we explicitly construct a counterexample graph~$G^*$ for every given length $l$ of the ladder and size $r-1$ of the hitting set.
 So let $r \geq 2$ and $l \geq 14$ be some integers.
 Then we construct $G^*$ in the following way:

-\begin{itemize} \item Let $l_A \geq 7$ and $l_C \geq 4$ s. t. $l_A + l_C + 3 = l$ \item Let $L_A$ be an elementary ladder of length $l_A$ and let $L_C$ be an elementary ladder of length $l_C$ \item Let G be the union of $L_A$ and $L_C$, where every edge is replaced by $r$~internally disjoint paths of length~$2$. \item Add a condensed wall $W$ of size $2r$ to $G^*$ \item Connect the stringers at one end of $L_A$ and $L_C$ to $W$ with $r$ internally disjoint paths of length~$2$ each as in Figure~\ref{fig:modifiedGadget}. \end{itemize}
+\begin{itemize} \item Let $l_A \geq 7$ and $l_C \geq 4$ such that $l_A + l_C + 3 = l$. \item Let $L_A$ be an elementary ladder of length $l_A$ and let $L_C$ be an elementary ladder of length $l_C$. \item Let $G^*$ be the union of $L_A$ and $L_C$, where every edge is replaced by $r$~internally disjoint paths of length~$2$. \item Add a condensed wall $W$ of size $2r$ to $G^*$. \item Connect the stringers at one end of $L_A$ and $L_C$ to $W$ with $r$ internally disjoint paths of length~$2$ each as in Figure~\ref{fig:modifiedGadget}. \end{itemize}

 A depiction of $G^*$ can be found in Figure~\ref{fig:modifiedGadget}.
 Let $A$ be the component of $G^* - W$ that contains a ladder with $l_A$~rungs, and let $C$ be the other component of $G^* - W$.

 To show that a ladder $L$ does not have the edge-Erd\H{o}s-P\'{o}sa property, we first show that we can always find a ladder of length $l$ in our counterexample graph $G^*$, even with $r - 1$ edges being deleted.
 This implies there can be no edge hitting set regardless of its size, as $r$ was arbitrary.
 Afterwards, we will show that there can never be two edge-disjoint ladders of length $l$ in $G^*$, implying that the edge-Erd\H{o}s-P\'{o}sa property fails even for $k = 2$.
 The first part will be relatively easy.